-At some point during your recovery you may be against insurmountable odds pitted against your chances of success.
-This may be the aftermath of poor decisions on your part, or the introduction of a new situation you are hurled into which was poorly planed and misunderstood in its power to derail your recovery plans.
+At some point during your recovery, you may believe insurmountable odds are pitted against your chances of success.
+This may be the aftermath of poor decisions on your part or the introduction of a new situation you are hurled into which was poorly planned and misunderstood in its power to derail your recovery plans.
 In these cases, no amount of planning ahead and insight into your clinical picture can abate the perfect storm of new and unpredictable contributing factors putting you at risk of relapse.
 I term this type of clinical situation mental status free fall and the emergent need for immediate help.
-In these cases, experiencing some relief you’re your symptoms isn’t in the immediate future.
+In these cases, experiencing some relief from your symptoms isn’t in the immediate future.

-While self-management talks a lot about repairing decision making before things get out of control, things can and will err regardless of our behavior.
+While self-management talks a lot about repairing decision-making before things get out of control, things can and will err regardless of our behaviour.
 Taking comfort in the inevitable loss of our gains to date and radically accepting a loss or drop in mental status may be what’s necessary to start over again.

 So, instead of exhausting all your resources for one unattainable last goal, regroup, because these very resources will be moot and a waste of energy if you get hurt.
-I have seen first hand patients barricade themselves in their apartments to avoid hospitalisation and this is never the answer.
+I have seen first-hand patients barricade themselves in their apartments to avoid hospitalisation and this is never the answer.
 There is a function in failure.
-Nobody is beyond starting over unless you are ready to give up in your recovery altogether.
-So, hit the refresh key in your life and sit back as your world- view resets, wait, and hope next time things will be different.
+Nobody is beyond starting over unless you are ready to give up on your recovery altogether.
+So, hit the refresh key in your life and sit back as your worldview resets, wait, and hope next time things will be different.